StealthHydra179/openComms/client/README.md

 ## Messaging

 ### Sending \[Mandatory]
-When sending a message send it in a json format.
-The server will respond with 200 if it goes through.
+When sending a message the server will respond with 200 if it goes through.

 | Name      | Type        | Value                  |